 At this point, hopefully you will receive compensation from the insurance carrier for reasonable and necessary medical expenses and lost wages.
 However, it is possible the insurance carrier will deny your claim or stop payments.
 The insurance carrier will notify you of this in writing.
 If your workers compensation claim has been denied, you have the right to a hearing with the DWD.

-Was Your Workers’ Compensation Claim Denied?
+Has Your Worker’s Compensation Claim Been Denied?

 If you have questions about the Worker’s Compensation process or about your benefits, you owe it to yourself to get answers.
 We know we can help you.